‘Out of the depths I cry to you O God.’ (1)

 Out of the depths I cry to thee O God.
 Hear my voice!Psalm 130:1

-This is another song of ascent (psalms 120 to 134).
-While the previous Psalm 129 calls for deliverance of Israel from their enemies, this one asks for forgiveness for Israel’s iniquities.
+While the previous Psalm 129 calls for deliverance of Israel from their enemies, this song of ascent (psalms 120 to 134) asks for forgiveness for Israel’s iniquities.

-It’s a statement of the mystery of the human condition, with all its faults and frustrations (to say nothing of covid-19).
-Remember that calamities, world wars, epidemics and other disasters have swept the world over many centuries.
+As for the statement of the mystery of the human condition, with all its faults and frustrations (to say nothing of covid-19), we remember that calamities, world wars, epidemics and other disasters have swept the world over many centuries.

 However, the psalmist is assured of access to grace.
 The song asks for redemption for Israel, though in the modern context it clearly has a wider application to people of faith.